Great Heathen Army

 The name Great Heathen Army is derived from the Anglo-Saxon Chronicle.
 The force was led by three of the five sons of the semi-legendary Ragnar Lodbrok, including Halfdan Ragnarsson, Ivar the Boneless and Ubba.
 The campaign of invasion and conquest against the Anglo-Saxon kingdoms lasted 14 years.
 Surviving sources give no firm indication of its numbers, but it was described as amongst the largest forces of its kind.

-The invaders initially landed in East Anglia, where the king provided them with horses for their campaign in return for peace.
+The invaders initially landed in East Anglia, where King Edmund provided them with horses for their campaign in return for peace.
 They spent the winter of 865–866 at Thetford, before marching north to capture York in November 866.
 York had been founded as the Roman legionary fortress of Eboracum and revived as the Anglo-Saxon trading port of Eoforwic.
 During 867, the army marched deep into Mercia and wintered in Nottingham.
 The Mercians agreed to terms with the Viking army, which moved back to York for the winter of 868–869.
 In 869, the Great Army returned to East Anglia, conquering it and killing its king.
 The army moved to winter quarters in Thetford.

 In 871, the Vikings moved on to Wessex, where Alfred the Great paid them to leave.
 The army then marched to London to overwinter in 871–872.
 The following campaigning season the army first moved to York, where it gathered reinforcements.
 This force campaigned in northeastern Mercia, after which it spent the winter at Torksey, on the Trent close to the Humber.
 The following campaigning season it seems to have subdued much of Mercia.
 Burgred, the king of Mercia, fled overseas and Coelwulf, described in the Anglo-Saxon Chronicle as "a foolish king's thegn" was imposed in his place.
 The army spent the following winter at Repton on the middle Trent, after which the army seems to have divided.
 One group seems to have returned to Northumbria, where they settled in the area, while another group seems to have turned to invade Wessex.